LinusBorg/portal-vue/docs/guide/getting-started.md

 <portal to="destination" v-if="usePortal">
   <ul>
     <li>
-      When 'usePortal' evaluates to 'true', the portal's slot content will be rendered at the destination.
+      When 'usePortal' evaluates to 'true', the portal's slot content is rendered at the destination.
     </li>
     <li>
-      When it evaluates to 'false', the content will be removed from the destination
+      When it evaluates to 'false', the content is removed from the destination.
     </li>
   </ul>
 </portal>